tboerc/gwall/README.md

 This tool uses [WinDivert](https://reqrypt.org/windivert.html) under the hood, feel free to understand how it works, but it's basically a user-mode packet capture-and-divert package.
 With that, the CLI can capture packets that make other users connect on your online session, and block it by the source IP.
 So if there is a packet with unknown source IP, one that is not on whitelist, it will be blocked, and the user with that IP will not join on your session.

-That's the theory, but in practice sometimes some random guy joins the session or your friend gets blocked, even with his IP on the whitelist.
-However, at most times it works as expected.
+Most times the tool works as expected, but there is sometimes that Rockstar changes how your friend connects on your session, so your friend will get blocked.
+If that happens, turn off your gwall and ask your friend to run it and then join his session, that should do the trick.

 ## Requirements